mrismanaziz/Reforestation/README.md

-## To the guy who invented zero... thanks for nothing.
+## Where’s the bin?
+Dad: I haven’t been anywhere!